Vogue Williams: Personal life

 In May 2011, she began dating former Westlife singer Brian McFadden.
 Their engagement was announced on 12 January 2012 and they were married on 2 September 2012 in Florence, Italy.
 In June 2015, Williams purchased an apartment in Howth, near Dublin.
 On 7 July 2015, Williams and McFadden announced that they were separating after three years of marriage.
 The couple divorced in 2017.

-Williams became engaged to reality television star Spencer Matthews in January 2018; Williams and Matthews married on 9 June 2018.
+In January 2018 Williams became engaged to reality television personality Spencer Matthews; Williams and Matthews married on 9 June 2018.
 The couple have a son born in 2018, a daughter born in 2020 and a son born in 2022.
-Their first two children were christened Church of England, while the third was christened Catholic.
+Their first two children were christened in the Church of England, while the third was christened a Catholic.
+On 1 Sept 2026, Williams and Matthews announced the birth of their fourth child and third son.